pegros/PEG_LIST/help/sfpegActionBarCmp.md

 The **openURL** action type enables to force the opening of a Web page in a different browser tab (via a `window.open()` javascript call instead of the Lightning navigation service).
 * `url` is the main property to define with the target URL to use
+* `target` is optional and enables to set a HTML link target different from the default `_blank` value.
 * some URL rework directives are available (e.g. **SUBSTR()** or **LEFT()**) but still pending actual large scale use cases to be officially supported (and documented).
 ```